Englacial/MDC/first_sprint.md

 how to approach this by using some the astronomic communities healpix framework, which has been successful in using that technology for data assimilation and integration.
-Below are few specific issues that we see related to this in both the xarray and xddgs libraries.
+Below are few specific issues that we see related to this in both the xarray and xdggs libraries.

 ### Explicit indexers: next steps (xarray #6293)

-We have some thoughts on how we could use xddgs to implement a regridder that functions across DataTree nodes.
-Some of that work is likely dependant on tighter / full integration with DataTree in xddgs, and much of that integration work is tied to the look running index refactoring-- design doc and details
+We have some thoughts on how we could use xdggs to implement a regridder that functions across DataTree nodes.
+Some of that work is likely dependant on tighter / full integration with DataTree in xdggs, and much of that integration work is tied to the look running index refactoring-- design doc and details
 here: